NoxMagestik/NoxMagestik.github.io/index.md

 # Nocturian Magestik
 ## Current Project
 ### Firepoint
-* Nodes on enemies - Player presses an action key while aiming at a node then an attack key - the specific combination performs a different type of attack.
+* Fluid combat - Player presses an action key while aiming at a node on an enemy then an attack key - the specific combination performs a different type of attack.
+* Fluid movement - Wall run, frontflips, backflips, other gymnastics